Is Your Investment Worth It? Calculate ROI to Find Out

 Rate of Return = [ Current Value – Initial Value/ Initial Value] X 100

-This is the formula for the simple RoR calculation.
-It is also known as the basic growth rate or the return on investment.
 If you are also considering the effect of the time value of inflation and money, the real RoR may as well be defined as the net amount of the discounted cash flows.
-You get this calculation on the amount you receive on an investment after adjusting the inflation.
+After adjusting the inflation, you get this calculation on the amount you receive on an investment.

 Rate Of Return On Bonds And Stocks